Robusta Coffee – Vietnamese Robusta Coffee

 This is primarily due to the type of coffee grown in Vietnam.
-While the other countries mentioned above primarily produce Arabica beans, Robusta is the most popular coffee variety in Vietnam.
+While the other countries mentioned above primarily produce Arabica beans, Robusta is Vietnam’s most popular coffee variety.

 Arabica is regarded as a high-quality bean suitable for espresso drinks, whereas Robusta has been used for less glamorous purposes, such as the production of instant coffee.

 However, with producers such as Belvico bringing high-quality Robusta beans to the world, this stereotype of Robusta beans is changing.

 But what exactly is Robusta coffee, and why is it so distinct from Arabica beans from other major producers?
 Let’s take a closer look at this intriguing coffee blend.